ANNOUNCEMENT: Health Insurance Requirement

 The Associate Degree Nursing Program will provide an avenue for articulation and upward mobility in nursing education.
-It is the purpose of the Associate Nursing Degree Program to promote excellence in professional nursing and provide assistance in supplying North Central Texas with qualified nurses who are eligible to take the NCLEX-RN to become Registered Nurses.
+It is the purpose of the Associate Nursing Degree Program to promote excellence in professional nursing and provide assistance in supplying North Central Texas with qualified nurses who are eligible to take the National Council Licensure Exam (NCLEX-RN) to become Registered Nurses.

 The Nursing Department offers two tracks leading to the nursing degree:

-- The LVN-RN Transition is a 65 semester hour program that begins in the summer semester and is completed at the end of the following spring semester, if all general requirements are completed in one year.
+- The LVN-RN Transition is a 60 semester hour program that begins in the summer semester.
+It is designed for the student who posses and LVN/LPN certification.
+Once general education requirements are met, this program can be completed in one year.

-- The RN Generic is a 72 semester hour program that begins in the fall semester of each year.
-It is designed for students who do not possess any previous nursing education.
-After the general education requirements are completed, the RN Generic program can be completed in two years.
+- The RN Generic is a 60 semester hour program that begins in the fall semester of each year.
+It is designed for students who do not possess any previous nursing licensure.
+Once the general education requirements are met, this program can be completed in two years.